open-intent-io/open-intent/README.md

 This is as simple as this single line to start prototyping your bot

-    docker run -v $(pwd)/mychatbot:/app -it openintent/chatbot
+    npm install -g open-intent
+    open-intent project create mychatbot

 This command starts an instance of bot with model located in the mychatbot/res/ directory on your host.
 In mychatbot/config, you'll find the configuration files for the available platforms.
 For now the only fully tested platform is *Messenger* but you can try the others at your own risks.

-Once that container is started, you can test your bot right away by typing in the console.
+Once the configuration is done, you can test your bot right away:

+    open-intent project start mychatbot

 Say 'hello' to your new bot!
-You can then edit the model and config files and the bot will restart automatically when files are saved.
+You can then edit the model or config files and the bot restarts automatically when files are saved.

 ## Your first bot model